braveheartjun/Modern-Jurist/README.md

 - This is an early demo / prototype
 - Core translation logic is functional
+- Version history and memory features are in an early stage
 - Some file types (especially PDFs) may have issues during upload or parsing
 - UI and OCR are still being refined